Professor Anne Kiltie

 She is also looking at levels of certain molecules in tumours to see if they could help predict which treatment a person’s bladder cancer is most likely to respond to.
 Tailoring treatments could help people get the most effective treatment and save more lives.

-Professor Kiltie and her team are also testing out an experimental new way to deliver chemotherapy more precisely to bladder tumours, encasing the drugs inside tiny bubbles which can be popped using ultrasound once they reach the tumour.
+On top of this work, Professor Kiltie and her team are testing out an experimental new way to deliver chemotherapy more precisely to bladder tumours, encasing the drugs inside tiny bubbles which can be popped using ultrasound once they reach the tumour.
 This could reduce damage to healthy cells and hit the tumour directly where it hurts.